bonitasoft/bonita-doc/README.md

 ### PDF

 The PDF file gathering all the markdown content can be generated using the `npm run pdf` command.
+This command will generate the entire documentation as a PDF document.

+To generate one specific page of the documentation, use the parameter `--file`.
+(Example for the page "assets": `npm run pdf -- --file assets`)

 ## Contribute